Scholarships/Funding Assistance

 UNM Black Alumni Chapter: Josephus "Joe" Long Scholarship

 The Josephus (Joe) Long Scholarship Fund is named in honor of Josephus (Joe) Long, the first Black Student Union President at UNM in 1967.
 The purpose of the scholarship fund is to honor Joe for his leadership and commitment to equality in the field of education for Black students.
 He attended UNM from the fall of 1967 to the fall of 1969 and majored in Art Education.
-He received a Master of Arts degree from UNM on June 3, 1970.Scholarship recipients will be notified the second week of August.
+He received a Master of Arts degree from UNM on June 3, 1970.Scholarship recipients will be notified late September.
 Please contact our office for questions or assistance in filling out the application.

 Apply Now: Scholarship Application